manasmanna99/hospital-api/.stryker-tmp/sandbox-nSytrR/README.md

 ## 🧬 4.
 Mutation Testing Operators Used

+Your Stryker report shows many mutation operators automatically applied.
+From project instructions, we need at least **3 unit-level** and **3 integration-level** mutation operators.

 ### ✔ Unit-Level Mutation Operators Used

 Stryker applied these operators inside **logic-heavy controller functions**: